20+ Business Intelligence (BI) Statistics for 2024

 While most organizations have at least acknowledged the need for Business Intelligence to remain competitive, many have yet to successfully implement BI systems.
 Here are some of the challenges companies face when implementing Business Intelligence.

-Total enterprise data volume doubled between 2020 and 2022 (Statista)
+Total enterprise data volume increased by 2x between 2020 and 2022 (Statista)

 In 2020, there was one petabyte of enterprise data in the world.
 In 2022, that number is estimated to have risen to 2.01 petabytes.
 Where is all that data stored?